 The difference between a business savings account and regular savings account isn’t as big as you might think.
 Most accounts of any type work to serve two purposes, giving you a place to save your money, and offering an interest return for letting the bank borrow your money while saving.
+Both of them are even subject to Regulation D withdrawal amounts.

 Because you have access to your funds in either type of account – as opposed to CD accounts – you don’t see huge returns; but their not bad.
 So how can you decide which type to use if you run a business?
 Let’s take a moment to look at some potential differences between the business savings account and regular savings account.